Moment Matching Denoising Gibbs Sampling: Energy-Based Models

 \section{Energy-Based Models}

 Energy-Based Models (EBMs) have attracted a lot of attention in the generative model literature~\cite {ngiam2011learning,xie2016theory,du2019implicit,song2019generative}.
 EBMs are a type of non-normalized probabilistic model that determines the probability density function without a known normalizing constant.
-For continuous data $x$, the density function of an EBM is specified as

-where the $f_\theta(x)$ is a nonlinear function with parameter $\theta$ and $Z(\theta)=\int \exp (-f_\theta(x))\dif{x}$ is the normalization constant that is independent of $x$.
+For continuous data $x$, the density function of an EBM is specified as $q_\theta(x)=\exp(-f_\theta(x))/Z(\theta)$ where the $f_\theta(x)$ is a nonlinear function with parameter $\theta$ and $Z(\theta)=\int \exp (-f_\theta(x))\dif{x}$ is the normalization constant that is independent of $x$.
 The energy parameterization allows for greater flexibility in model parameterization and the ability to model a wider range of probability distributions.
 However, the lack of a known normalizing constant makes training these models challenging.
 We start by giving a brief introduction of how to estimate $\theta$ in EBMs and refer the reader to~\cite{song2021train} for a detailed overview of different training techniques for continuous EBMs.

 \textbf{Likelihood-based training:} A classic method to learn $\theta$ is to minimize the KL divergence between the data distribution $p_d$ and the model density $q_\theta$, which is defined as